mvgit/PostgressJavaApp/README.md

 # PostgressJavaApp
-Spring mvc web application connecting to postgress DB This is a spring based java app which uses postgres.
+Spring mvc web application connecting to postgress DB.

+This is a spring based java app which uses postgres.

 This app uses multi stage docker image build.
 The Dockerfile has two FROM instructions.
 The first stage build the spring web application.
-The second stage creates the image ans copies the war file built in the fisrt stage.
+The second stage creates the image and copies the war file built in the first stage.

 To use this app.
-Git clone the repo. run docker image build -t spjapp:latest .
+Git clone the repo.
+And run following command:

+docker image build -t spjapp:latest .

 Pre requisites to run the application locally.
 1. Install Postgres db on host machine.